THIS ARTICLE INCLUDES A FREE PRINTABLE

 - Start by finding a glass mason jar and allow your child to decorate it however they like.
 You can also use a plastic water bottle if you can't find a mason jar.

-- You will also need one bottle of clear glue and some kind of glitter.
+- You will also need one bottle of clear glue and glitter.
 Food coloring is optional.

 - Fill the bottle up 3/4 of the way with water.
 Next, add the clear glue and glitter and shake.
 You may want to use a funnel to get the glitter in the jar.
 You may add food coloring if desired.
 Seal the lid and you are ready to go.